disas69/Raylib-SimpleGames/README.md

 # Raylib Simple Games

-A collection of simple games and experiments built using [raylib](https://www.raylib.com/).
+A collection of simple cross-platform games built using [raylib](https://www.raylib.com/).

 This repository is intended for learning the raylib library and practicing the [**arena allocator**](include/memory/ArenaAllocator.h) principle.

-Ready to be built on Windows and MacOS.

 ## Included Games